Murine respirovirus: SeV cell entry receptors

 SeV cell entry receptors.
 The names of receptors with known high binding affinity to the virus are marked with stars.
 The names of receptors that are overexpressed in some malignancies are in bold and underlined.

 To infect host cells SeV must first bind to cell surface receptors using its hemagglutinin-neuraminidase (HN) protein.
-The receptor-virus attaching process triggers a conformational change in HN, which allosterically promotes the viral fusion (F) protein to promote virus envelope - cell membrane fusion.
+The receptor-virus attaching process triggers a conformational change in HN, which allosterically promotes the viral fusion (F) protein to promote virus envelope – cell membrane fusion.
 The receptor attachment is cooperative with respect to receptor density.
 SeV cell entry receptors are represented mainly by glycoproteins and glycolipids.
 The table below lists all the molecules that have been shown to function as SeV receptors.
-Human sialoglycoprotein - cluster of differentiation (CD 235a) is an example of glycoproteins that facilitates SeV cell entry.
+Human sialoglycoprotein – cluster of differentiation (CD 235a) is an example of glycoproteins that facilitates SeV cell entry.
 However, other type of proteins that are not glycoproteins also can assist SeV to penetrate cells.
 Thus, C-type lectin represented by asialoglycoprotein receptor (ASGP-R), ASGR1) has been shown to be able to function as a SeV cell entry receptor.
 Among glycosphingolipids two types of glycans are serving as SeV receptors.
 The first type is represented by fucosylated glycans and the second one by sialylated glycans.
 The number, positioning, and chemical linkage of sialic acid-containing receptors can be an important determinant of the strength and efficiency of viral attachment, which can play an important role both in host and tissue tropism.

-The expression of molecules that can facilitate SeV cell entry, frequently accelerates carcinogenesis and/or metastasis development.
+The expression of molecules that can facilitate SeV cell entry, frequently accelerates carcinogenesis and metastasis development.
 The asialoglycoprotein receptor is highly expressed in liver cancers.
 The presence of Sialyl-Lewis^{x} antigen (cluster of differentiation 15s (CD15s)), which is a fucosylated glycan, on the outer cell membrane, correlates with invasion potential of malignant cells, tumor recurrence, and overall patient survival for an extremely wide range of cancers.
 Expression of the Vim2 antigen, which is another SeV cell entry receptor represented by fucosylated glycan, is very important for the extravascular infiltration process of acute myeloid leukemia cells.
 Metastatic cancer cells often are coated with glycolipids that are rich in sialic acids.
 SeV binds to α2,3-linked sialic acid containing glycolipids.
 For example, GD1a, which is a ganglioside and sialylated glycan (glycolipid), is found in large quantities on the surfaces of breast cancer stem cells.
-High cell surface expression of another SeV receptor - ganglioside sialosylparagloboside /SPG/ NeuAcα2-3PG. characterizes lymphoid leukemia cells.
-Among other receptors represented by gangliosides GT1b is highly expressed on the outer membranes of brain metastases cells that originate from an extremely broad range of cancer, while GD1a, GT1b and GQ1b can be detected in human gliosarcomas.
-However, their quantity is not exceeding the quantity in normal frontal cerebral cortex.
+High cell surface expression of another SeV receptor – ganglioside sialosylparagloboside /SPG/ NeuAcα2-3PG. characterizes lymphoid leukemia cells.
+Among other receptors represented by gangliosides GT1b is highly expressed on the outer membranes of cells of brain metastases that originate from an extremely broad range of cancer, while GD1a, GT1b and GQ1b can be detected in human gliosarcomas.
+However, their quantity does not exceeded the quantity in normal frontal cerebral cortex.